 Which model to get really depends on your preference, planned usage, and budget.

-All Ooni ovens are for outdoor use only.
+All Ooni pizza ovens are for outdoor use only.

 The Karu 16 is undoubtedly a premium pizza oven.
 Not only when it comes to its large capacity, but also the multi-fuel capability, door, thermometer and powder-coated construction.

 All this does come at a price, however.
-The Karu 16 is the most expensive Ooni oven.
+This is the most expensive Ooni oven.
 However, if you’re planning to get a lot of use at it and don’t want to be limited by fuel type or oven size restrictions, then it makes a good investment in your backyard kitchen setup.

 If you want to cook using wood pellets, and you’re not fussed about having the larger size capacity, then definitely consider the Fyra 12.